adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 <center><img src="https://i.imgur.com/fOqnQ3C.png"/></center>
 <h5 align="center">Figure 2.1: Inverse Graphics (Proposed)</h5>

 Yes we can (on an approximation level)!
 And by doing that, we can represent the relationship between the object as a whole and the pose of the part as a matrix of weights.
-And these matrix of weights are __viewpoint invariant__, meaning that however much the pose of the part has changed we can get back the pose of the whole using the same matrix of weights.
+And these matrices of weights are __viewpoint invariant__, meaning that however much the pose of the part has changed we can get back the pose of the whole using the same matrix of weights.

 __This gives us complete independence between the viewpoints of the object in a matrix of weights.
-The translation invariant is now represented in the matrix of weights, and not in the neural activity__.
+The translation invariance is now represented in the matrix of weights, and not in the neural activity__.

 ### Where do we get the matrix of weights to represent the relationship?